AndresFerrerPestana/mern-blog-app/frontend-blog/README.md

 Inside the `src` folder create this folders:

-- `components` folder
+- `components` folder, for all your components
-- `assets` folder for all fonts and images
+- `assets` folder, for all fonts and images
-- `hooks` folder for your custom hooks
+- `hooks` folder, for your custom hooks
-- `store` folder in order to use with redux, inside the context api, for managing global state
+- `store` folder, in order to use with redux, inside the context api, for managing global state
-- `services` folder for organizing api routes
+- `services` folder, for organizing api routes
 - `constants` folder, for all your constants variables
 - `utils` folder, for usefull repetitive functions
 - `pages` folder, for all your pages

+At the end, it must be something like this:

 ```code
 .